- •

 Antikythera offers easy access to nearby islands and mainland spots within 100 km or 2 hours of travel time, making them perfect for day trips, island hopping, or new ferry adventures in Greece.

-Ferry ticket prices, offers and discounts from Athens (All Ports) to Antikythera
+Ferry ticket prices, offers and discounts from Athens to Antikythera

 Ferry Offers